rivkyschon/Varonis-assignment/README.md

 ## Overview

-This project sets up the infrastructure and deployment pipelines for the DevConnect application using Google Cloud Platform (GCP) and Terraform.
+This project sets up the secure infrastructure and deployment pipelines for the DevConnect application using Google Cloud Platform (GCP) and Terraform.

 ## Project Structure